vlada-j/InternetRadio/README.md

 # InternetRadio

-Version with Material design - angular_material 0.9.4
+Simple demo with AngularJS and with Material design - angular_material 0.9.4